Insured made reasonable efforts to ascertain identity of hit-and-run drivers involved in motor-vehicle collision.

 The insured had told the police officer who attended the scene about the other vehicles and noted their colour.
 The insured reported the collision to his employer and to ICBC.
 The insured followed up with the police officer who attended the scene.
 The insured also placed an add in a newspaper.
 The court was satisfied that the insured made “all reasonable efforts” to identify the unknown owners or drivers and therefore determined that ICBC was properly named as a nominal defendant.

-This case was digested by Cameron B. Elder of Harper Grey LLP.
-If you would like to discuss this case further, please feel free to contact him directly at firstname.lastname@example.org or review his biography at http://www.harpergrey.com.
+This case was digested by Cameron B. Elder and edited by David W. Pilley of Harper Grey LLP.
+If you would like to discuss this case further, please feel free to contact them directly at email@example.com or firstname.lastname@example.org or review their biographies at http://www.harpergrey.com.

 To stay current with the new case law and emerging legal issues in this area, subscribe here.